dimpon/testprivate/README.md

 [![JavaDoc](http://javadoc-badge.appspot.com/io.github.dimpon/testprivate.svg?label=javadoc)](https://javadocio-badges.herokuapp.com/io.github.dimpon/testprivate)

-# Library for testing private methods
+# Library for testing private methods/fields

 That is not a secret that developers write Unit Tests for private methods.
-That is bad, an evidence that something wrong with design etc
+That is bad, an evidence that something wrong with design, and so on.
 But we do it.

-It is vitally important when you refactor legacy code, e.g. with ~1K lines of code classes and cover it with tests.
+For instance, it is vitally important when you refactor legacy code, e.g. with ~1K lines of code classes and cover it with tests.
 The really pure evil is changing access of tested method to package-private.

 Here I offer the alternative solution.
 May be it will make your code cleaner.
 See the following sample.